amqp-node/amqplib/doc/channel_api.md

 transmitted.
 Note that RabbitMQ extensions (just `CC`, presently) are sent in the `headers` table so will appear there in deliveries.

+If the [consumer is cancelled][rabbitmq-consumer-cancel] by RabbitMQ, the callback will be invoked with `null`.

 ### `Channel#cancel(consumerTag)`

 This instructs the server to stop sending messages to the consumer